-4 Conclusion
+5 Conclusion

-In this work we have made the link between the popular PatchMatch method and the very well-known Belief propagation algorithm.
-By doing so, we were able to extend the Patch-Match algorithm by introducing additional pairwise terms.
+In this work we have made the link between the popular PM method and the very well-known BP algorithm.
+By doing so, we were able to extend the PM algorithm by introducing additional pairwise terms.
 We validated experimentally that we achieve state-of-the art results for stereo matching at sub-pixel accuracy level.

-There are many exciting avenues for future work, both in terms of applications, such as optical flow, as well as algorithms, such as different forms of message passing e.g. Tree-reweighted message passing $[\square]$.
+There are many exciting avenues for future work, both in terms of applications, such as optical flow, as well as algorithms, such as adapting PMBP to different forms of message passing e.g. tree-reweighted message passing (Kolmogorov 2006).
+Another interesting component to add to the algorithm would be a mechanism to ensure a certain amount of diversity of the particles within each set, as in our current implementation it is possible to obtain several particles with the same, or similar states.